 A vodka gimlet was my dad’s favorite cocktail.

 Truth be told, he was definitely more of a beer guy, but when he did have a cocktail, I remember him ordering a vodka gimlet.
-Think of a gimlet as a martini’s sweeter cousin.
-This Cucumber Vodka Gimlet recipe is my version of dad’s favorite cocktail updated with the flavors of fresh cucumber and basil.
+(Think of a gimlet as a martini’s slightly sweeter cousin.)

 What is a gimlet cocktail?